South Carolina Inter-State and West Indian Exposition: Legacy

 After the exposition, Charleston built Hampton Park on the eastern portion of the grounds that included the Exposition's formal court.
 Although it was moved and rebuilt, the bandstand in the park remains.
 In 1919, South Carolina obtained the western portion.
 This was used for the new campus of The Citadel.
-Lowndes Grove, which was the Woman's Building in the exposition, remains.
+Lowndes Grove, which was the Women's Building in the exposition, remains.